Trade Republic vs DEGIRO

 Does Trade Republic pay interest on uninvested cash?

 Yes.
-Trade Republic pays interest on uninvested cash held in your account (rate varies by ECB policy).
-It also offers a debit card and IBAN, making it function partly as a banking alternative.
-DEGIRO does not pay interest on cash and offers no banking features.
+Trade Republic pays approximately 2% per year on uninvested cash at time of writing — the rate is ECB-linked and changes with central bank policy.
+It also offers a debit card, a full IBAN, and SEPA Instant transfers, making it function partly as a banking alternative.
+DEGIRO does not pay interest on uninvested cash and offers no banking features whatsoever.

 Can I hold fractional shares on DEGIRO or Trade Republic?